MoniPar/booklist_generator/README.md

 # BOOKLIST GENERATOR

-Booklist Generator is a command line based Python programme which handles data automation and runs on Heroku.
+Booklist Generator is a command line based Python program which handles data automation and runs on Heroku.

 It provides the user value in accessing the list of books and total cost for the specific subjects each student is using in their first year in a post-primary school.